-Named after President James Madison who visited during construction, Madison Barracks would be the logical progression to Fort Pike and Fort Tompkins which played a vital role in the War of 1812 as Sackets Harbor was attacked twice by the British who were twice unsuccessful.
+Named after President James Madison, who visited during construction, Madison Barracks would be the logical progression to Fort Pike and Fort Tompkins.
+Both played a vital role in the War of 1812 as Sackets Harbor was attacked twice by the British, who were twice unsuccessful.

-The War of 1812 came to an end with Police Commissioners from England and the United States declaring peace on December 24, 1814.
-However, it would be several months before the word reached Sackets Harbor where the construction of the battle frigate New Orleans was already nearing completion at Naval Point.
-The New Orleans would sit unfinished for nearly 70 years, the military ordering a large ship house built over it years later.
-The man who would be tasked to build that would be have the opportunity to erect something something even larger, first.
+The War of 1812 came to an end, with Police Commissioners from England and the United States declaring peace on December 24, 1814.
+However, it would be several months before the word reached Sackets Harbor, where the battle frigate New Orleans construction was already nearing completion at Naval Point.
+The New Orleans would sit unfinished for nearly 70 years, and the military ordered a large shiphouse built over it years later.
+The man tasked to build it would have the opportunity to erect something something even larger, first.

-Well known architect and builder William Smith would be charged with laying out the grounds for the buildings at Sackets Harbor which would become known as Madison Barracks.
-Construction would begin almost a year to the day after peace was declared in the War of 1812 and continue through October of 1819.
+Well-known architect and builder William Smith was charged with laying out the grounds for the buildings at Sackets Harbor, which would become known as Madison Barracks.
+Construction began almost a year to the day after peace was declared in the War of 1812 and continued through October 1819.
 The estimated cost for the construction, with the stone buildings built from native limestone directly from the shores of Lake Ontario, was $150,000 (some reports would quote $85,000, but the $150,000 figure comes from sources closer to the actual date of construction.)